PacktPublishing/Becoming-a-Rockstar-SRE/README.md

 * There's no practical exercises for this chapter.

-## Part II - Implementing Observability for SRE
+## Part II - Implementing Observability for site reliability engineering

 ### Chapter 4 - The Essential Observability: Metrics, Events, Logs, and Traces (MELT)